liusihan/seGMM/README.md

 ```
 seGMM -h
 ```
 to print a list of all command-line options.
+If these commands fail with an error, then something as gone wrong during the installation process.

 ## Usage
 ```